There are several reasons why YAAC may not start on a particular computer:

 OpenStreetMap data is enormous, since it provides street-level map data for the entire planet.
 As such, it takes time to analyze all that data and convert it into efficient map tiles.

-However, YAAC's author has already converted the current OpenStreetMap data into YAAC tiles and has made it available for download from the File->OpenStreetMap->Download Precompiled Tiles menu choice, which is significantly faster than downloading the original compressed XML file and doesn't require any later processing because it has already been processed.
+However, YAAC's author has already converted the current OpenStreetMap data into YAAC tiles and has made it available for download from the File->OpenStreetMap->Download Pre-Imported Tiles menu choice, which is significantly faster than downloading the original compressed XML or PBF file and doesn't require any later processing because it has already been processed.
 So, unless you need OpenStreetMap data that is more recent than what the author has provided, or for some reason have to use an old version of YAAC that does not support current tile formats, we recommend you just download copies of his tiles.

 The U.S. Geological Survey has "throttled" their website to protect against Denial Of Service attacks.
 As such, YAAC must download their SRTM files one at a time to prevent being blocked as an attacker.